MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-4-query-data.md

 > [!TIP]
 > If you have a sufficient subscription, you can use the Copilot feature to help you write queries.
 Copilot provides queries based on data in your table and natural language prompts.
 For more information, see [Copilot for Real-Time Intelligence (preview)](../get-started/copilot-real-time-analytics.md)

-1. In the query editor, delete the pre-populated queries and enter the following query.
+1. In the query editor, enter the following query.
 Then press **Shift + Enter** to run the query.

     ```kusto
     BikesDataTransformed